TugboatQA/docs/building-a-preview/how-previews-work/index.md

 When you mark a Preview as a Base Preview, Tugboat uses that Preview's [build snapshot](#the-build-snapshot) as a starting point for every new Preview build.
 None of the new Previews need to re-download copies of databases, image files, or other assets.
-Base Previews dramatically reduce the amount of time required to generate a working Preview.
+Base Previews can dramatically reduce the amount of time required to generate a working Preview.

 In addition to speeding up your Preview builds, Tugboat saves disk space by